Bullish vs Bearish sentiments for gold

 The ones, who are bearish, have cautioned that gold will remain in a tight range.
 Currently it has been sustained by stimulus measures world over and hence it will require a very strong influencer to pull it back into a higher range.

 The Fed’s extreme money printing igniting these unstable stock-market heights is worryingly inflationary, making upping gold portfolio allocations essential.
-This ongoing capital shift is likely to make buying gold expensive.
-Gold prices are likely to trade higher for the most part of the year whether you prefer buying gold online or physically.
+This ongoing capital shift is likely to keep pushing gold higher.

 But still many investors continue to remain in a dilemma about portfolio diversification per se gold.